bandrews568/Just-Encrypt-It/README.md

 # Just-Encrypt-It
-Android written in Python using Kivy that encrypts text
+Android app written in Python using Kivy that encrypts text